 We occasionally conduct research to help us understand our alumni, supporters and potential supporters.
 This may include gathering information from publicly available resources to give an insight into your philanthropic interests and ability to support Cardiff Met.
 This is sometimes referred to as 'wealth screening'.

-From time to time we may also conduct some analysis of our data to help us understand our alumni and supporters, to ensure we are efficient and that only relevant communications are sent to you.
-This may include assigning a score calculated using personal data and how engaged with us you have previously been.
+From time to time we may also conduct some analysis of our data to help us understand our alumni and supporters.
+This is to produce alumni population and engagement reports and to ensure only relevant communications are sent to you.
+Any reports which are produced will feature information which renders any person identifiable.
 Tools may be used to monitor the effectiveness of our communications with you, including email tracking, which records when an email from us is opened and/or how many links are clicked within the message.

 Sharing your data